glynnforrest/emacs.d/README.md

 Here are my dotfiles and miscellaneous scripts.

-There is no install script, I install these files with Ansible.
+There is a simple install script that links dots/.* to ~/.
+Any existing dot files will be clobbered, so be careful.
+It only manages symlinks, I install the programs themselves with Ansible.

 My .emacs.d isn't included because this repo is cloned on remote servers as well as my workstation.
 Check that out